AidanNeeson/practical07-AidanNeeson/writing/reflection.md

   - Overall purpose: To serve as the controller of the purpose of the program.
 It manages all other objects to, in the end, create a finished frequency counting process.
   - Behavior of `run` method: It counts the frequency of all words given to it and displays then on the command-line.
 - `DataStorageManager`
-  - Overall purpose: Reads in and stores the contents of a file in a fashion that it is easily parasable.
+  - Overall purpose: Reads in and stores the contents of a file in a fashion that it is easily parsed.
   - Behavior of `words` method: Returns the a list of all of the words in the file.
 - `StopWordManager`
   - Overall purpose: Creates a filter for all "stop words" and manages that procedure.